foxbunny/transplexer-routing/README.md

 });
 ```

+Just like the first one, the second example uses page objects, but this time
+the page objects are not part of the context, but are dynamically calculated on
+each and every routing event via the `contextToPage()` transformer.

-The difference between these two may seem cosmetic, but they become quite
+The difference between the two methods may seem cosmetic, but they become quite
 obvious when you take into account the fact that an application does not
 necessarily have just one pipe.
-It's entirely valid to have multiple pipes that
-work independent of each other, and depending on what you do with them, one or
-the other approach may be better-suited.
+When we use payload, it is available to all
+pipes in the application.
+On the other hand, transformers are per-pipe.

 ### Handling the initial page